DataBrewery/cubes/doc/slicing_and_dicing.rst

 Same cuts for Slicer: ``cut=geography:sk|date:2010,6-2012,6``.

-If a different hierarchy than default is desired – "from the second quartal of 2010 to the second quartal of 2012":
+If a different hierarchy than default is desired – "from the second quarter of 2010 to the second quarter of 2012":

 .. code-block:: python